gianfrancodemarco/second-brain/System Design/Nginx.md

 - Handles large volumes of concurrent connections efficiently
 - Lightweight and resource-friendly
-- Easy to configure for reverse proxying, SSL termination, and load balancing
+- Easy to configure for reverse proxying, [[SSL termination]], and load balancing
-- Often used in modern web architectures (e.g., with Node.js, Python, or containerized apps)
+- Often used in modern web architectures (e.g., with Node.js, [[Python]], or containerized apps)